6 Best Daily Planner Apps in 2026 (Tested and Compared)

 • AI quick planning (Pro).
 Feed it a rough list of tasks and it drafts a schedule, placing items into time slots based on your existing calendar events.

 • Energy tracking.
-Tag each task with an energy level (high, medium, low) so you can balance intense work with lighter tasks throughout the day.
+Tag each task with an energy level so you can balance the quarterly report with lighter work like inbox cleanup throughout the day.

 • Multi-view flexibility.
 Daily, weekly, multi-day, and monthly views.
 See your next hour or your next month.